 - Stringfellow WT, Camarillo MK, Domen JK, Shonkoff SBC.
 (2017).
 Comparison of Chemical-use Between Hydraulic Fracturing, Acidizing, and Routine Oil and Gas Development.
 PLoS ONE.
 12(4): e0175344.

-- Stringfellow WT, Camarillo MK, Domen JK, Sandelin WL, Varadharajan C, Jordan PD, Reagan MT, Cooley H, Heberger MG, Birkholzer, JT.
-In Press.
+- Stringfellow WT, Camarillo MK, Domen JK, Sandelin WL, Varadharajan C, Jordan PD, Reagan MT, Cooley H, Heberger MG, Birkholzer JT.
+(2017).
 Identifying chemicals of concern in hydraulic fracturing fluids used for oil production.
 Environmental Pollution.
+220:413-420.

 - Stringfellow WT, Cooley H, Varadharajan C, Heberger M, Reagan MT, Domen JK, Sandelin W, Camarillo MK, Jordan PD, Donnelly K, Nicklisch SCT, Hamdoun A, Houseworth JE.
-2015.
-Impacts of Well Stimulation on Water Resources.
-In: An Independent Scientific Assessment of Well Stimulation in California.
-California Council on Science and Technology, Sacramento, CA. Available at: http://ccst.us/publications/2015/160708-sb4-vol-II-2.pdf
+(2015).
+Chapter II: Impacts of Well Stimulation on Water Resources.
+In: An Independent Scientific Assessment of Well Stimulation in California Volume II: Potential Environmental Impacts of Hydraulic Fracturing and Acid Stimulations.
+California Council on Science and Technology, Sacramento, CA

-- Jain RK, Cui Z, Domen JK.
-2015.
-Environmental Impact of Mining and Mineral Processing.
+- Jain RK, Cui Z, Domen JK (2015).
+Environmental Impact of Mining and Mineral Processing: Management, Monitoring, and Auditing Strategies.
 Elsevier, Waltham, MA.